This accessibility statement applies to the website: www.manchester.gov.uk, which is managed by Manchester City Council.

 - This fails WCAG 2.1 Success Criterion 1.4.8 (Visual Presentation).

 - We are working alongside external software developers to address this issue.
 We have been assured that the upcoming updates will fix this.
-However we expect this issue to be remedied before the end of January 2021.
 Users who experience issues with forms can find the specific service contact email listed on the page to request offline versions of some forms.

 Councillors’ minutes and papers

 Documents that are supplied to us by other organisations will not be edited to make them accessible.

 Documents that are supplied to us by other organisations or members of the public will not be edited to make them accessible.

 ‘We’ve assessed the cost of fixing the issues with Councillors’ minutes and papers, and the Planning portal.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment when the supplier contract is up for renewal, likely to be in February 2021